top of page

 There is a demand, but why don’t our users use Samsung notes for collaboration?

-Based on the user research, it appears that all of users rely on their phone's note app for quick and easy note-taking.
+Based on the user research, it appears that all users rely on their phone's note app for quick and easy note-taking.
 A significant portion of these users also share their notes with others.

 However, the adoption of the Samsung note-sharing feature is low, with only a few users having used it.